-The Safe & Sound Protocol (SSP) is an amazing therapeutic tool with 20 years of clinical research demonstrating effectiveness in helping children and adults with a history of trauma, or with developmental delays.
+The Safe & Sound Protocol (SSP) is an amazing therapeutic tool with 20 years of clinical research demonstrating effectiveness in helping children and adults with a history of trauma, nervous system dysregulation and developmental delays.
 It was designed by Dr Stephen Porges PhD, and is helping children and adults around the globe to regulate their nervous system through a five hour listening intervention.
-New programs have recently been added as preparatory steps before the SSP, as well as for maintenance of gains afterwards.
+New (optional) programs have recently been added as preparatory steps before the SSP, as well as for maintenance of gains afterwards.

-Specially filtered music, designed to train the ear muscles to better perceive human voice, is played through headphones – often for one hour over five consecutive days, though this can be tailored to the patient’s needs and tolerance.
-This re-training of the ear muscles is then reinforced with lots of loving interaction during the weeks and months that follow the SSP intervention.
+Specially filtered music, designed to train the ear muscles to better perceive human voice, is played through headphones at a rate tailored to the patient’s needs and tolerance.
+This re-training of the ear muscles is then reinforced with lots of loving interaction and nervous system stimulation during the weeks and months that follow the SSP intervention.
 The new-found ability of the ears to perceive the soothing frequencies in the human voice allows the patient to feel calmer and more engaged in social interactions.
 It allows children and adults to be more readily calmed by others, prevents anxiety and meltdowns from social stimulation, and reduces hypersensitivity to sounds – a common feature of autism and PTSD in particular.

 Research demonstrates significant improvement in the following areas, after the SSP: